bjornaa/ladim1/doc/source/postprocessing.rst

 Post processing
 ===============

-LADiM comes with a simple python package postladim that can be used for visualisation and analysis of LADiM output.
+LADiM comes with a simple python package ``postladim`` that can be used for visualisation and analysis of LADiM output.

-The basic class is postladim.ParticleFile it is initiated by the following lines::
+The basic class is ``postladim.ParticleFile``, it is initiated by the following lines::

   from postladim import ParticleFile